Chart Color Schemes

 Lilydale performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

 The area's university qualification rate is 21.0%, significantly lower than Greater Melbourne's average of 37.0%.
-Bachelor degrees are the most common at 15.0%, followed by postgraduate qualifications (3.5%) and graduate diplomas (2.5%).
-Vocational credentials are prevalent, with 39.7% of residents aged 15+ holding them, including advanced diplomas (12.4%) and certificates (27.3%).
-Educational participation is high at 26.8%, comprising 8.7% in primary education, 8.0% in secondary education, and 3.8% pursuing tertiary education.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most common at 15.0%, followed by postgraduate qualifications (3.5%) and graduate diplomas (2.5%).
+Vocational credentials are prominent, with 39.7% of residents aged 15+ holding them – advanced diplomas account for 12.4% and certificates for 27.3%.

-Educational participation is notably high, with 26.8% of residents currently enrolled in formal education.
+Educational participation is high, with 26.8% of residents currently enrolled in formal education.
 This includes 8.7% in primary education, 8.0% in secondary education, and 3.8% pursuing tertiary education.

 Frequently Asked Questions - Education